-- (1) The Council or an Authorised Officer may correct a permit issued if the permit contains: - (a) a clerical mistake or an error arising from any accident, slip or omission; - (b) an evident and material miscalculation of figures or any evident and material; or - (c) a mistake in the description of any person, thing or property referred to in the permit. - (2) The Council or the Authorised Officer must note the correction in the register of permits.
+- (1) Council or an Authorised Officer may correct a permit issued if the permit contains: - (a) a clerical mistake or an error arising from any accident, slip or omission; - (b) a material miscalculation of figures; or - (c) a mistake in the description of any person, thing or property referred to in the permit. - (2) Council or the Authorised Officer must note the correction in the register of permits.